The Marketing Potential of New Homeowner Mailing Lists

 - They have an above-average income.

-That means they not only need and want your products and services, they have the means to buy right now.
+That means they not only need and want your products and services, but they also have the means to buy right now.
 And new home buyers spend more on regular household items than the average consumer.

 Your New Homeowners Mailing List